 What is Bounce Rate?

-Bounce rate is defined as the percentage of visitors that leaves a web page without taking any action.
+Bounce rate is defined as the percentage of visitors that leave a web page without taking any action.
 The actions can be clicking a link, filling out a form or making a purchase.

-To simplify it, the bounce rate is when someone visits a page on your website and leave the page without browsing through your complete website.
+To simplify it, the bounce rate is when someone visits a page on your website and leaves the page without browsing through your complete website.

 Bounce rate is important because: